 Boot Windows 10 in Recovery Mode

-Here we’ll discuss four easy ways to Boot Windows 10 in recovery mode.
+Here you get four easy ways to start the recovery mode.
 You can use these methods according to the situation you have on your computer.
-Sometimes, Windows doesn’t boot due to an error, In that situation, we need startup repair.

 1. Start Windows 10 Recovery Mode when computer starts

-You only have to use this method when you’re unable to Boot your PC.
+You should use this method when you’re unable to boot your PC.

-When you turn on the computer and it starts, You can press F12 or F11 key to enter in the Recovery Mode.
-However, It is doesn’t work on all PCs, you can check if this works for you.
+Switch on the computer, and when the first screen appears, press the F12 or F11 key to enter the Recovery Mode.
+However, this doesn’t work on all Windows computers; you can whether it works for you.

-Instead, Turn on the PC, and then hold down the power key to shut down the PC as soon as the Windows logo appears.
-Repeating this 4 to 5 times will boot Windows in recovery mode.
-However, this might not work on your PC.
+Instead, turn on the PC, and then hold down the power key to shut down the computer as soon as the Windows logo appears.
+Repeating this 4 to 5 times will take you to recovery mode.
+However, this might not work on your PC as well.

 2. Start Recovery Mode using Windows Bootable USB